Beaumont-Wilshire, Portland, Oregon: Demographics

 According to 1996 Census data, the Beaumont-Wilshire neighborhood consists primarily of owner-occupied, single-family housing, with approximately 5,463 residents.
 South of Fremont, most of the homes were built in the early 1900s and include Tudors, Craftsman, and bungalow style homes.
 North of Fremont early 1900s classic styles are present along with a few homes that were built after 1950.

+In the 2020 census, 6,080 people lived in Beaumont-Wilshire, up 13% from 5,369 in 2010.
+83% of people identified as white, 6.5% as Asian, 2.8% as Black or African American, 1.8% as American Indian or Alaska Native, 0.4% as Native Hawaiian or Pacific Islander, and 5.6% as some other race.
+5.4% identified as Hispanic or Latino (any race).
+The median age in Beaumont-Wilshire was 43.2, the median household income was $129,000, and 26% of the neighborhood was covered by tree canopy.
+90% of the eligible population voted in the 2020 general election.

 Fremont Street ("Beaumont Village")

 NE Fremont Street, between NE 42nd and NE 50th Avenues, locally known as "Beaumont Village", serves as the focal point of activity for the Beaumont-Wilshire neighborhood.
 As a neighborhood center, NE Fremont Street provides a mix of housing, commercial, institutional and retail services to residents and visitors.
 It is a place where people can socialize, run their errands, window shop, and dine at local restaurants.
 Interspersed between the commercial activity are small professional offices that provide medical, legal, and financial services to the greater community.

 In early August of each year, Beaumont Village hosts the "Fremont Fest", which includes live music, artists and craftspeople, sidewalk sales, face painting, horse and carriage rides, and a children's parade.